-- We estimated the annual biomass production within the grassland domain of the study area (Fig. - 141 2) using the production subroutine of the Rangeland Vegetation Simulator model (RVS) (Reeves - 2016) which applied the methods of Reeves et al. (in press).
-The RVS, which was originally - developed for simulating rangeland vegetation dynamics in the continental United States, models - annual production based on MODIS normalized difference vegetation index (NDVI) at a 250 m - spatial resolution (MOD13Q1).
-The MOD13Q1 NDVI data are composited on a bi-weekly basis - and are available at a spatial resolution of 250 m.
-The QA/QC flags were used to isolate only the - best quality NDVI pixels.
-At each pixel, the highest quality maximum value composite on an - annual basis was retained for further analysis.
-The relationships between ANPP estimates and - maximum NDVI were divided into two groups to enable different models to be fit to the lower - and upper end of production given as where y is the estimated ANPP in kg ha-1 of dry weight and x is the NDVI for the upper range (x \geq 0.46) and
+We estimated the annual biomass production within the grassland domain of the study area (Fig. 2) using the production subroutine of the Rangeland Vegetation Simulator model (RVS) (Reeves 2016).
+The RVS, which was originally developed for simulating rangeland vegetation dynamics in the continental United States, models annual production based on MODIS normalized difference vegetation index (NDVI) at a 250 m spatial resolution (MOD13Q1).
+The MOD13Q1 NDVI data are composited on a bi-weekly basis and are available at a spatial resolution of 250 m.
+The QA/QC flags were used to isolate only the best quality NDVI pixels.
+The conversion of NDVI to aboveground net primary production (ANPP) for non-forest environments in the RVS is divided into two groups to enable different models to be fit to the lower and upper end of production given as where estimated ANPP is in lbs ac^{-1} of dry weight and X is the annual maximum NDVI for the upper range (X ≥ 0.46) and where X is the annual maximum NDVI for the lower range (X < 0.46).

-151

-$$y = 240.31 e^{3.6684} x$$
+$$ANPP = 240.31 e^{3.6684} (X)$$ (1)

-(1)

-154

-$$y = 971.1 ln x + 1976$$
+$$ANPP = 971.1 \ln(X) + 1976$$ (2)

-(2)